lsst-dm/dmtn-172/index.rst

 ======================

 What are the subtle (and of hard-won) properties of the current pipeline structure that we need to preserve?
-A lot of these are obvious any probably don't need to be listed here, but we should try to track anything that has caused problems that led to restructuring in the past.
+A lot of these are obvious and probably don't need to be listed here, but we should try to track anything that has caused problems that led to restructuring in the past.

 - Aperture corrections must be applied before we can compute "extendedness" for star-galaxy classification.